zlogic/mendix-docs/content/en/docs/refguide/modeling/domain-model/entities/access-rules.md

 When an access rule has entity rights, this is shown using the **Create** ({{% icon name="create" color="gray" %}}) and/or **Delete** ({{% icon name="trash-can" %}}) icon in the entity rights row for the specific access rule.

-{{% todo %}}Continue Review from here.{{% /todo %}}

 ### Attribute and Association Rights

-In the access rule, access to a specific member (attribute or association belonging to the entity) can be controlled.
-The access can be **None**, **Read** or **Read and Write**.
-When there is no access, no icon is display in the row of the member in the access rule column.
-If there is **Read** access, a **Read** icon is displayed.
-For **Read and Write** access, both the **Read** and the **Write** icon are displayed.
+In the access rule, access to specific members (attributes or associations belonging to the entity) can be controlled.
+The access can be **None**, **Read**, or **Read and Write**.
+When there is no access, no icon is displayed in the row of the member in the access rule column.
+If there is **Read** access, a **Read** icon ({{% icon name="view" %}}) is displayed.
+For **Read and Write** access, both the **Read** ({{% icon name="view" %}}) and **Write** ({{% icon name="pencil" %}}) icons are displayed.

 ### Creating or editing an access rule

 Access rules can be created from the **New Access Rule** dialog.
-This dialog can be opened by clicking on the **New** button.
-To edit an excisting access rule, select an access rule and click on **Edit**.
-You can also double click on an access rule.
+This dialog can be opened by clicking **New**.
+To edit an existing access rule, select an access rule and click **Edit**.
+You can also double-click on an access rule.

 {{< figure src="/attachments/refguide/modeling/domain-model/entities/access-rules/access-rule-editor.png" alt="This image indicates the position of the Delete icons" width="550px" class="no-border" >}}

 #### Documentation

-In this field, documentation can be added for the access rule.
+You can add documentation to describe the access rule.

 #### Module roles

-Select to which module role(s) this access rule applies.
-When there are no module roles selected there will be a consistency error.
+Select the module role(s) this access rule applies to.
+If there are no module roles selected there will be a consistency error.

 #### XPath Constraints

-Click on the **Edit...** button next to the XPath constraint field.
+To edit the XPath constraint, click **Edit...** next to the XPath constraint field.
 This will open the XPath editor dialogue to edit the XPath constraint of the access rule.

 {{% alert color="warning" %}}
-XPath constraints can only be applied to persistable entities as they are applied by the database.
+XPath constraints can only be applied to persistable entities, as they are applied by the database.
 Defining XPath constraints for non-persistable entities results in consistency errors.
 {{% /alert %}}

 There are two constraints that can be appended easily with a single button click.